Brianryanphiri/airbnb-clone-project/README.md

 Security is critical to protect user data, maintain trust, and ensure safe transactions within the platform.
 By implementing these measures, the project safeguards against common threats and unauthorized access.

+## CI/CD Pipeline

+Continuous Integration and Continuous Deployment (CI/CD) pipelines automate the process of testing, building, and deploying the application whenever changes are made.
+This ensures faster delivery of features, consistent code quality, and quick identification of issues.

+For this project, tools like **GitHub Actions** can be used to automate testing and deployment workflows.
+Additionally, **Docker** can help containerize the application, making deployments more reliable and scalable.

+Implementing a CI/CD pipeline improves development efficiency and reduces the risk of errors in production.